‘Teen Mom 2’ Star Kailyn Lowry Shows Off 33-Week Baby Bump On Outing With Her 3 Boys

 Kailyn Lowry is one busy mom these days with juggling her three adorable boys and awaiting the arrival of her fourth child this summer.
 She is expecting another little boy, supposedly with ex Chris Lopez.
 The Teen Mom 2 star was spotted taking a trek to a Target store in her home state of Delaware with her family in tow, as reported by The Daily Mail.

 On Wednesday, Kailyn was seen with her sons on her way to do some shopping.
-The 28-year-old expectant mom showed off her growing baby bump underneath a short-sleeve Wanderlust camouflage top that also flaunted her tattoos on both arms.
+The 28-year-old expectant mom showed off her growing baby bump underneath a short-sleeved Wanderlust camouflage top that also flaunted her tattoos on both arms.
 She also wore a pair of snug black leggings and tan Birkenstocks.
 She had her long curly hair pulled back into a high ponytail and held in place with a green scrunchie.
 Kailyn wore her glasses for the family shopping trip.
 She also appeared to wear just a hint of makeup on her face.

 Kailyn Lowry looked happy to be out and about with her boys.
-Isaac, 10, sported a pair of blue Nike gym pants and a white t-shirt with palm trees imprinted on the front.
-He and his younger brother, Lincoln, 6, appeared to both be wearing the same white sneakers with grey trim.
-In addition, Lincoln wore white sweatpants along with a black and peach t-shirt that had the words “go away” on the front.
+Isaac, 10, sported a pair of blue Nike gym pants and a white T-shirt with palm trees imprinted on the front.
+He and his younger brother, Lincoln, 6, appeared to both be wearing the same white sneakers with gray trim.
+In addition, Lincoln wore white sweatpants along with a black and peach T-shirt that had “stay away” on the front.

 View this post on Instagram